akaritakai/a32nx-wasm/README.md

 - `#include "common_sys.h"` in your header file.
 Use and update enum definition and PCSTRINGZ definition in common_sys.h as required(do not delete/change order of any existing ones)
   - In order to add new ones, first add its enum to the enum definitions and follow suit with its string at the same index as enum definition
-  - Ensure to provide a comment of local var name to be used while defining its enum(yes, one may scroll down to PCSTRINGZ array and lookup, but this makes things easier for others to work with.
+  - Ensure to provide a comment of local var name to be used while defining its enum(yes, one may scroll down to PCSTRINGZ array and lookup, but this makes things easier for others to work with.)

+- Thread support is currently unavailable so expect sync delay issues with update function.
+- Once thread support is available all the functions can then run async.